Welcome to Longwell Green Primary School Breakfast Club

 Free Breakfast at Breakfast Club

-From September 2015, any child attending Breakfast Club who is entitled to support from Pupil Premium funding, will receive free breakfast, up to the value of £1.00.
+Any child attending Breakfast Club who is entitled to support from Pupil Premium funding, will receive free breakfast, up to the value of £1.00.
 Please call at the office for more information.

 Activities at Breakfast Club